BlakeWills/Anabelle/README.md

 Due to the limitations (see https://hub.docker.com/_/centos/#systemd-integration) imposed on running systemd and therefore also starting the SSH daemon within a container, Anabelle relies on password based authentication.

-The server password must be specified within an ansible-vault encrypted file.
+The server password must be specified within an ansible-vault encrypted file, this can be done by creating the file during pipeline execution, or checking the encrypted file into source control.

-1. Create an encrypt the password file on your local machine using ansible-vault.
-2. Add a task to your pipeline that recreates the file on the agent and exports an environment variable containing the vault file password.

 ## Configuration